What is an ELD? Benefits, key features and how to keep your fleet compliant

 What is an ELD?

 ELDs are made up of several parts, including a vehicle tracking device which connects to the truck, fleet management software and a mobile app.
+Together, these parts create a continuous, connected record of driver activity throughout every shift.

 What does an ELD do?

-Drivers can access their electronic logging information from an ELD mobile app on their smartphone or tablet.
+Drivers can access their electronic logbook information from an ELD mobile app on their smartphone or tablet.
 The mobile app is also synced with fleet management software so that fleet and compliance managers can monitor and analyze compliance with the help of ELD reports, maps and notifications.

 Who needs to use an ELD?